 PDF 657.87KB

-‘It is difficult, in these days of plenty, to realise that in the year 1813 there was no permanent orchestral society in London open to the public nor was there any society for the performance of Chamber Music…In this state of orchestral starvation, the Philharmonic Society was founded to provide a pabulum’.
+‘It is difficult, in these days, to realise that in the year 1813 there was no permanent orchestral society in London open to the public nor was there any society for the performance of chamber music… in this state of orchestral starvation, the Philharmonic Society was founded to provide a pabulum’.

-This marriage of the past and present encapsulates the work of 21st century Royal Philharmonic Society (RPS).
-While perhaps historically best known for commissioning Beethoven’s 9th Symphony, today the RPS’s mission is to create a future for music and it is building up a membership of supporters – both professional musicians and music lovers alike - who share its priorities.
-The Society’s activities have developed from simply promoting a London concert series, to a wide-ranging national programme of opportunities for young performers and composers, discussion and debate on the issues confronting classical music today, and the exploration of ways to engage and inform new audiences.
+This marriage of the past and present encapsulates the work of the 21st century Royal Philharmonic Society.
+While perhaps historically best known for commissioning Beethoven’s 9th Symphony, today the RPS’s mission is to support, protect and celebrate classical music-making in the UK, building a Membership of supporters – music-lovers and music-makers alike - around our vital cause.
+The Society’s activities have developed from simply promoting a London concert series, to a wide-ranging national programme of opportunities for performers and composers, with conversation and advocacy on the issues confronting classical music today, and the exploration of ways to engage and inform new audiences.

-To understand how the Society has made this fascinating (but not always straightforward) journey we need to look back to the London of 1813.
+For a real sense of the fascinating, and often not straightforward, journey that the Society has made since its foundation in 1813, let's look back to the London of 1813.
 In the city where Handel, Boyce, Purcell and Haydn had flourished there was certainly no lack of talent: revolution had driven many fine continental instrumentalists to London, and there were plenty of native musicians too but, extraordinary as it may seem now, there was no permanent symphony orchestra.
 So, on 24 January 1813, a group of them met together to form a collective of musicians and music-lovers that would come to play a pivotal role in the musical life of this country.

 The aims of the fledgling Philharmonic Society were ‘to promote the performance, in the most perfect manner possible, of the best and most approved instrumental music’ and to ‘encourage an appreciation by the public in the art of music’.
 This was at a time when most concerts consisted of a hotch potch of vocal tit-bits and virtuoso show pieces.
 The Philharmonic Society was determined to make a case for serious symphonic and chamber music, ‘that species of music which called forth the efforts and displayed the genius of the greatest masters.’
 And these ‘masters’ were the living European composers of the time, Beethoven, Cherubini and Carl Maria von Weber.